VioletSn/MKV_Batch_Editor/README.md

 - The user first has to identify which track to rename in the format: _type_+_local track number_
   - v= video, a= audio, s= subtitle
   - local track number is relative to the amount of tracks of a certain type, e.g. if you have 2 audio tracks and want to edit the second you would input: v2

+### 8. Remove Independent Title

+This function removes the independent title tag within the mkv files and therfore makes the title of the file the same as the filename
+- This is useful if you want to have the title and filename match